Compactified Jacobians as Mumford models: Polytopal decompositions of skeletons

 for every proper subcurve $Y \subset X$.
-By \cite[Lemma 3.3 and Proposition 4.11]{ABKS} this is equivalent to $\ud$ being a break divisor on $G - S$. \end{proof} In particular, the Namikawa decomposition of $\Pic^g(\Gamma)$ into polystable types coincides with the break divisor decomposition introduced in \cite{ABKS}.
+By \cite[Lemma 3.3 and Proposition 4.11]{ABKS} this is equivalent to $\ud$ being a break divisor on $G - S$.
+This shows \eqref{lma:polystable_break2}, from which~\eqref{lma:polystable_break3} immediately follows. \end{proof} In particular, the Namikawa decomposition of $\Pic^g(\Gamma)$ into $\phi^{H,g}$-polystable types coincides with the break divisor decomposition introduced in \cite{ABKS} for any $H$.